Daton Fix

-Daton Duain Fix (born March 11, 1998) is an American freestyle and folkstyle wrestler who competes internationally at 61 kilograms, and collegiately at 133 pounds.
-In freestyle, he was the 2021 World Championship runner-up, the 2019 Pan American Games gold medalist, the 2022 Pan American Continental champion and is a two-time US World Team Member (2019 and 2021).
-In the age-group, he was the 2017 Junior World Champion (three-time medalist) and 2014 Youth Olympic silver medalist.
-In folkstyle, he is a three-time NCAA Division I National runner–up, and a four time Big 12 Conference champion for the Oklahoma State Cowboys.
+Daton Duain Fix (born March 11, 1998) is an American freestyle and former folkstyle wrestler who competes at 61 kilograms.
+In freestyle, Fix is most notably a World Championship runner-up and U20 World champion, a Pan American Games gold medalist and a US National champion.

+In folkstyle, Fix was a four-time NCAA Division I National runner-up, five-time NCAA All-American and a five-time Big 12 Conference champion for the Oklahoma State Cowboys.

 Folkstyle career

 High school

 Fix attended Charles Page High School in Oklahoma, where he was coached by his father Derek ('83 Cadet World Champion) and Kelly Smith.
-There, he went undefeated throughout all of his high school career, compiling 168 wins and no losses, and racking up four state titles.
-Nationally, he was a multiple-time folkstyle US National champion.
+There, he went undefeated in his high school career, compiling 168 wins and no losses, and racking up four state titles.
+Nationally, he was a multiple-time folkstyle US national champion.
+He was named the Junior Hodge Trophy winner in 2017.

 College

-In November 2016, Fix, the number one recruit in the country pound-for-pound, committed to John Smith from the Oklahoma State University, staying in his local state of Oklahoma.
+In November 2016, Fix, the number-one recruit in the country pound-for-pound, committed to John Smith from the Oklahoma State University, staying in his home state of Oklahoma.